daronphang/programming-resources/dev-ops/CI-CD/jenkins/terminologies.md

 Nodes are the "machines" on which build agents run.
 In practice, nodes and agents are essentially the same but they are conceptually distinct.

+### executor

+A Jenkins executor is one of the basic building blocks which allow a build to run on a node/agent.
+It can be thought of as a single process ID, or as the basic unit of resource that Jenkins executes on your machine to run a build.

 ### Build Artifacts

 Build artifacts allow you to use the exact same code that was compiled and passed testing.
 They are files like .exe and .dll that are "attached" to a build in the CI system.
 Can be downloaded as a zip file and used for deployment.